Aging and Wrinkles

 Removing skin layers is an effective way to regain smoother, more youthful looking skin.
 Options include:

 - Dermabrasion (scraping layers away) and chemical peels (dissolving skin away) are two traditional methods for improving the skin's surface.

 - Laser skin resurfacing with an ablative laser (such as an erbium or CO2 laser) is another technique that, like dermabrasion and deeper chemical peels, may require some downtime for healing.

-- Botox injections lessen the ability of selective muscle movement, which eases the appearance of expression lines around the eyes and mouth over time to reduce wrinkles.
+- Botox injections lessen the ability of selective muscle movement, which eases the appearance of expression lines around the eyes, forehead, and mouth over time to reduce wrinkles.

 - Fillers are injected into skin folds, especially around the mouth, to improve the appearance of wrinkles.
+Injections to fill hollows of the cheeks and temples bring about a lifting of sagging skin, especially around the mouth and lateral neck areas.
 Some fillers actually stimulate collagen formation, which improves the skin tone and texture.

 If you are considering treatment for your wrinkles, ask your doctor which procedure is right for you.